GSA/digitalgov.gov/content/posts/2015/10/2015-10-21-gov-analytics-breakdown-2-mobile-is-bigger-than-ever.md

 ## Browsers

-Last week, we did some <a href="{{< ref "2015-10-15-gov-analytics-breakdown-1-browsers-chrome-takes-the-cake.md" >}}" target="_blank">analysis on overall browser usage</a>.
+Last week, we did some <a href="{{ ref .
+"2015-10-15-gov-analytics-breakdown-1-browsers-chrome-takes-the-cake.md" }}" target="_blank">analysis on overall browser usage</a>.
 But one needs to look a bit deeper into the DAP data to understand the mobile browser trends.
 Since some browsers are mobile-specific (like Android) and others are not (like Safari), we broke down the browser usage for mobile sessions (includes both mobile and tablet).

 {{< legacy-img src="2015/10/600-x-371-MobilebyBrowser.jpg" alt="A chart showing the Percentage of Mobile Sessions by Browser (Safari, Chrome, Android, Internet Explorer, and other), from 2013 to 2015." >}}